SabriKorkmaz/project-x/README.md

 After downloading the docker-compose file in the link below and going to the folder it is in, we run our backend application with a single piece of command line code.

+Docker-compose file link :
+https://github.com/SabriKorkmaz/project-x/blob/main/code/api/docker-compose.yml

 docker-compose up -d

-Docker-compose link :
-https://github.com/SabriKorkmaz/project-x/blob/main/code/api/docker-compose.yml

 After completing all these steps, we can access our application with http://localhost:8080